behdadjahad/quera-django-bootcamp/week_6/day_1/lecture_2.md

     "registry-mirrors" : ["https://hub.hamdock.ir"]
 }
 ```
-we can change or add or remove remove registry from daemon config file
+we can change or add or remove remove registry from daemon config file.

 file for docker service config `etc/systemd/docker.service.d/test.conf`.